BurlingtonCodeAcademy/jsi-march-2022-notes/week-10/overview-session-20.md

 - Find a job that you are happy working, that enables you to pay the bills, and offers a supportive team that will help you foster your learning and growth!

-**If building websites for other people.
+**Question:** _If building websites for other people.
 They're going to want to be able to update the site on their own.
 Does that essentially mean using content management systems.
-What systems do you recommend?**
+What systems do you recommend?_

-Yes.
+- Yes.
 Remember that you will be working with your client and getting them set up to use it themselves.
 There are different CMS options to meet different needs.
 See a couple below:

   - WordPress (WP is a massive system and have to know PHP)
   - Squarespace (low code with options to customize)

-**If you could give your early coder self advice, what would it be?**
+**Question:** _If you could give your early coder self advice, what would it be?_

 - Take more chances; be brave!
 - Take more notes